andrew/ultimate-awesome/README.md

 - [awesome-ngo](https://github.com/thiras/awesome-ngo) - A curated list of FOSS (Free and Open-source Software), freemium tools and guides for NGOs.
 - [Best-Audio-Classification-Resources-with-Deep-learning](https://github.com/ashishpatel26/Best-Audio-Classification-Resources-with-Deep-learning) - List of articles related to deep learning applied to music.
 - [bert-in-production](https://github.com/DomHudson/bert-in-production) - A collection of resources on using BERT ( ) and related Language Models in production environments.
+- [awesome-python-ast](https://github.com/gyermolenko/awesome-python-ast) - Python tools, libraries and resources about AST (as in Abstract Syntax Trees).
 - [security-study-tutorial](https://github.com/mykings/security-study-tutorial) - Summary of online learning materials.
 - [Find.Your.Purpose](https://github.com/OpenGenus/Find.Your.Purpose) - An exhaustive list of products with a purpose of making our World a better place to live in and to help you find your mission. .
 - [awesome-ogd-switzerland](https://github.com/rnckp/awesome-ogd-switzerland) - Awesome Open Government Data ressoures related to Switzerland.
 A manually curated list of OGD portals, websites, APIs, tools and other related resources in Switzerland.
 Relevant links to international websites are listed as well.
 - [joblist](https://github.com/rogerluan/joblist) - A list of websites to find and apply for remote jobs, both freelancing and full-time.
 - [awesome-rabbit-r1](https://github.com/sayhiben/awesome-rabbit-r1) - A list of resources for hacking on the Rabbit r1.
 - [awesome-dropwizard](https://github.com/stve/awesome-dropwizard) - Java framework.
+- [Awesome-Resource-Efficient-LLM-Papers](https://github.com/tiingweii-shii/Awesome-Resource-Efficient-LLM-Papers) - A curated list of high-quality papers on resource-efficient LLMs 🌱.
 - [bevy_awesome_prod](https://github.com/Vrixyz/bevy_awesome_prod) - My curated list of projects using bevy in production, preferably with a company or a business model in mind.
 - [awesome-generative-ai-companies](https://github.com/AlexChalakov/awesome-generative-ai-companies) - A curated list of Gеnerative AI companies, sorted by focus area and total fundraised amount.
 - [resources-for-web-developers](https://github.com/jatin2003/resources-for-web-developers) - Resources for Web Developers.